by Michael Corcoran

 When Otis started getting older, more perceptive, his divorced parents discontinued their tone war in favor of a ritualized détente, putting on a happy face and pushing all the hurtful feelings down.
 But many times the smiles were real.
 “He’s bigger than the both of us,” Walt said, hugging Candace the night of Otis’s 6th birthday.
 It was her idea to do a “Saturday Night Fever”-themed party, with first graders in disco wear.
 Walt was the DJ and everybody danced.
 Only a parent can know such satisfaction.

-They both lived in the Bay Area when they got divorced in 1982, but Candace got a great job offer in another state and wanted to move with Otis.
+They both lived in the Bay Area when they got divorced in 1982, but Candace got a great job offer running a gallery in another state and wanted to move with Otis.
 Walt blocked her, using terms from the divorce decree.